 - The date that cancer treatment was completed

 Many children’s cancer centers have follow-up clinics where survivors of childhood cancer can go for follow-up until they reach their early 20s.
-Some cancer centers are now creating clinics dedicated to follow-up care for long-term cancer survivors.
+Some cancer centers are now creating clinics dedicated to follow-up care for long-term survivors of pediatric and adolescent cancers.